vaishragh03/my-streaming-dashboard/README.md

 1. **TMDB (The Movie Database)**: Primary source for movie/TV show data, images, and metadata
 2. **OMDB (Open Movie Database)**: Additional movie details, ratings, and reviews

 Make sure to add your API keys to the `.env.local` file.
-For production, use environment variables on your hosting platform.
+For production (Vercel), add them in the project settings.

+**Security Note:** API keys are kept secure using Next.js API routes.
+The keys are never exposed to the client-side code.

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

 ## Features in Detail